Cambridge Risk Research Symposium

 Additionally he advises insurtech firms on risk and data science.

-Daniel Ralph
+Daniel (Danny) Ralph

 Academic Director, Centre for Risk Studies

-Professor Daniel Ralph is a Founder and Academic Director of the Centre for Risk Studies, Professor of Operations Research at the University of Cambridge Judge Business School, and a Fellow of Churchill College.
-Daniel’s research interests include identification and management of systemic risk, risk aversion in investment, economic equilibria models and optimisation methods.
+Professor Danny Ralph is a Founder and Academic Director of the Centre for Risk Studies, Professor of Operations Research at the University of Cambridge Judge Business School, and a Fellow of Churchill College.
+Danny’s research interests include identification and management of systemic risk, risk aversion in investment, economic equilibria models and optimisation methods.
 Management stress test, via selection and construction of catastrophe scenarios, is one focus of his work in the Centre for Risk Studies.
 Another is the role and expression of risk management within organisations.
-Daniel engages across scientific and social science academia, a variety of commercial and industrial sectors, and government policy making.
+Danny engages across scientific and social science academia, a variety of commercial and industrial sectors, and government policy making.
 He was Editor-in-Chief of Mathematical Programming (Series B) from 2007-2013.

 Kevin Tang